Christmas Cactus is a popular cactus plant grown indoors that produces beautiful pink blooms during the time of Christmas.

 - Only transplant the sprouts when it grows about 2-3 inches.

-- Likewise, the pot can be clay or plastic with a good drainage hole but not in glazed ceramics.
+- Likewise, the pot can be clay or plastic with a good drainage hole, but not in glazed ceramics.

 - Ensure you do not damage the roots when transplanting them into a pot.
-Handle the plant really carefully.
+Handle the plant carefully.

 - You can plant them in a hanging pot near a window to get the cascading effect.